Christian punk: Connections to religion

 Elements of anti-authoritarianism within the punk subculture and in Christianity include challenging the uncritical acceptance of social norms in the church and the world.
 One illustration of this is seen in the concept of "anticonformity", which can be seen in Christian punk music, including the song "Anticonformity" by Krystal Meyers.
 Within this perspective, the Christian's view of anticonformity is different from the punk view.
 The Christian's reason for anticonformity is found in the Biblical Epistle to the Romans: "Do not conform to the patterns of this world, but be transformed."
 Popular culture is also commented on, or satirized by, Christian punk bands.
 One of Relient K's most popular songs from their self-titled debut album, "My Girlfriend", contained the line, "Marilyn Manson ate my girlfriend."
 Calibretto 13 wrote songs critical of MTV, such as "Why Can't I Be on MTV?" and conformity, as in "Sheep of the USA".
 The Deadlines, likewise, parodied horror film themes on their album The Death and Life Of....
 One analysis notes that the "Evangelical authenticity of Christian punk is also predicated on the same anticommercialism of secular punk", which is "not a total rejection of commerce, but an insistence that the music and its spiritual sentiments supersede the profit".

-Sanctified Noise made it a point to play at secular venues, preach between songs, lead skin heads, punk rockers, runaways and addicts in a salvation prayer after their concerts, and then disciple concert converts at their home church they ran in the club district, no shoes required.